 The following article is provided courtesy of the Customs Brokers and Forwarders Council of Australia (CBFCA).

-A recent Media Report from the Asbestos Safety and Eradication Agency (ASEA) revealed the importation of counterfeit car parts into Australia, some of which container asbestos.
+A recent Media Report from the Asbestos Safety and Eradication Agency (ASEA) revealed the importation of counterfeit car parts into Australia, some of which contain asbestos.

 ASEA recently presented at CBFCA Regional Conventions around Australia to highlight the growing concern in relation to such imports and to educate industry members to assist them to help their importer clients to comply with the prohibition on importing asbestos.

-The importation into Australia of asbestos-containing materials (ACMs) is strictly prohibited except under very limited circumstances.
+The importation into Australia of asbestos or asbestos-containing materials (ACMs) is strictly prohibited except under very limited circumstances.
+Australian law has zero tolerance for asbestos or ACMs.
 Responsibility lies with the importer for ensuring goods are asbestos-free prior to importation.

-Goods imported into Australia (without an exemption) can attract fines of up to AUD 170,000.00 or three (3) times the value of the goods, whichever is greater.
+Goods imported into Australia (without an exemption) can attract fines (at the time of writing) of up to AUD 170,000.00 or three (3) times the value of the goods, whichever is greater.